CultureInfo class

 Because of this, a culture available on a particular .NET implementation, platform, or version may not be available on a different .NET implementation, platform, or version.

-, or Chinese (Traditional, Taiwan), are available cultures on Windows systems, but they are aliased cultures on Unix systems. "zh-CN" is an alias for the "zh-Hans-CN" culture, and "zh-TW" is an alias for the "zh-Hant-TW" culture.
+Some CultureInfo objects differ depending on the underlying platform.
+In particular, zh-CN, or Chinese (Simplified, China) and zh-TW, or Chinese (Traditional, Taiwan), are available cultures on Windows systems, but they are aliased cultures on Unix systems. "zh-CN" is an alias for the "zh-Hans-CN" culture, and "zh-TW" is an alias for the "zh-Hant-TW" culture.
 Aliased cultures are not returned by calls to the GetCultures method and may have different property values, including different Parent cultures, than their Windows counterparts.
-For the zh-CN
+For the zh-CN and zh-TW cultures, these differences include the following:

 Dynamic culture data